Last Half of Darkness

 Last Half of Darkness is a point and click adventure horror video game franchise that began in 1989 with the DOS "early horror adventure" video game Last Half of Darkness developed by SoftLab Laboratories.

 Other games in the series include: Last Half of Darkness II (1992), Last Half of Darkness III (1993), Last Half of Darkness (2000), Last Half of Darkness: Shadows of the Servants (2005), Last Half of Darkness: Beyond the Spirit's Eye (2007), Tomb of Zojir: Last Half of Darkness (2009), Last Half of Darkness: Society of the Serpent Moon (2011), and "Last Half of Darkness (2025)".
 The Society of the Serpent Moon was published by Iceberg Interactive.

 Gaming Lives said that the franchise "has many fans and offers traditional horror adventure gaming with some innovative 'hands-on' puzzle features".

 Production

 The 2000 game Last Half of Darkness was a remake that combined the first three games in the franchise.

 Gameplay

-The franchise is based around adventure game mechanics; for example the first entry allowed the player to manipulate items using four verbs: Move, Examine, Take and Operate.
-It is very rare in the franchise for the player to interact with other human characters.
+The franchise is based around adventure game mechanics; for example the first entry had a text-based interface and allowed the player to manipulate items using four verbs: Move, Examine, Take and Operate.
+Later games in the series adopted the typical point and click styled interaction.
+It is very rare in the franchise for the player to interact with other human characters, as most of the NPCs are ghosts and apparitions.